edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 - EdgeX services start automatically
 - EdgeX security is disabled for demonstration purposes

-### Seeding default configurations
+### Seed configurations to snaps
-Setting up default options for snaps is possible with a gadget snap.
+Overriding the snap configurations upon installation is possible with [gadget snaps](https://snapcraft.io/docs/the-gadget-snap).

-The [`pc` gadget](https://snapcraft.io/pc) is available as a prebuilt snap in the store, however, in this chapter, we need to build our own to seed default values.
+The [`pc` gadget](https://snapcraft.io/pc) is available as a prebuilt snap in the store, however, in this chapter, we need to build our own to include custom configurations, passed in as default values to snaps.
 We will use the source code for Core22 AMD64 gadget from [here](https://github.com/snapcore/pc-amd64-gadget/tree/22) as basis.

 !!! tip